ivarmlee11/page_element_toggler/README.md

 6. Click 'Load unpacked extension'

 7. Select the extension folder.
+Double click the "/build" folder.

 8. Close and open the browser and look for the eraser icon next to your other extensions!